 Materiality concept of accounting

-The materiality concept of accounting stats that all material items must be properly reported in financial statements.
+The materiality concept of accounting states that all material items must be properly reported in financial statements.
 An item is considered material if its inclusion or omission significantly impacts the decision of the users of financial statements.
-The items that have very little or no impact on a user’s decision are termed as immaterial or insignificant items.
-Such items may be handled in most convenient and easiest manner.
+Items that have very little or no impact on a user’s decision are termed immaterial or insignificant.
+Such items may be handled in the most convenient and easiest manner.
 In short, we can say that if an item does not make a difference, it need not be disclosed.

-The materiality concept also permits accountants to ignore another accounting principle or concept if such action does not have an important effect on financial statements of the entity.
-For example, a company may charge its telephone bill to expense in the period in which it is paid rather than in the period in which the telephone service is used.
-This treatment is a violation of matching principle of accounting.
-However, the accounting for telephone or other utility bills on cash basis is very convenient because the monthly cost is not known until the utility bill is received.
-Under this cash basis approach, the telephone bill charged to expense actually belongs to prior month but the error in financial statements resulting from this action is likely to be immaterial.
+The materiality concept also allows accountants to ignore other accounting principles or concepts if an action does not have a significant impact on the financial statements of the entity.
+For example, a company may charge its telephone bill to expense in the period in which the bill is paid rather than in the period in which the telephone service is used.
+This treatment is a violation of the matching principle of accounting.
+However, accounting for telephone or other utility bills on a cash basis is very convenient because the monthly cost of the service used is not known until the utility bill is received by the company.
+Under this cash basis approach, the telephone bill charged to expense in the current month actually belongs to the previous month, but the error in financial statements resulting from this action is likely to be immaterial.

 What constitutes materiality?